-Christmas is almost upon us, it’s a time of celebration, reflection, togetherness and for the very lucky, family.
+Christmas is almost upon us, a time of celebration, reflection, togetherness and for the very lucky, family.
 This year will be our first without Mum and I know there are lots of people out there spending firsts, seconds, thirds and more without people that they love.
 And I know how hard that is.

 Today, I want to share some of my memories about my Mum because I love her, and remembering who she was makes me happy.